 Understanding the U.S. Public Health System’s Response to Pandemics

 CTU’s Global Security Series offers background on current national and homeland security topics.
-In this series, University Dean of Security Studies, Dr. Morag, focuses on an often unaddressed area of homeland security: pandemics and its impact on public health.
+In this series, Dr. Morag focuses on an often unaddressed area of homeland security: pandemics and its impact on public health.
 In this third installment, learn more about the many agencies involved when an infectious disease becomes a pandemic.

 Most people are unaware of what is or who becomes involved when a pandemic strikes.
 In this post, I explore the institutions and mechanisms that exist in the United States to track and cope with pandemic outbreaks in this country and worldwide.
 As you read, consider your part in this complex process.
 What can you do to minimize the potential spread of disease in your community?